AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/testing_contracts/index.md

 You can also use the `assert_public_call_fails` or `assert_private_call_fails` methods on the `TestEnvironment` to check that a call fails.

 #include_code assert_public_fail /noir-projects/noir-contracts/contracts/token_contract/src/test/transfer_public.nr rust

-## End-to-end

-If you need the rules of the protocol to be enforce or require more complex interactions (such as with L1 contracts), please refer to [Testing Aztec.nr contracts with TypeScript](../../js_apps/test.md)